sarahciston/codingcare/posts/guide.md

 >"It's really reassuring to always come back to this environment of like, "Okay, you don't have to be that, you can go on your own journey at your own pace.
 And you can explore your own things and there's no one right way to code."**
 >>-Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science

 #### Homebrew & sisterspit

+If the space / tool / resource / artwork you want does not exist, create it.
+If you need it, someone else does too.

+Examples like [Homebrew Computer Club](), [Chaos Computer Club](), [Sister Spit (now Resplendent Tonguesplitters)](https://www.spin.com/2022/08/we-knew-we-were-pissed/) all show how a few folks with a wacky idea can bloom into work that is appreciated by many, many people.

+Steve Wozniak described the start of Homebrew Computer Club: "we weren't official and we weren't formal.
+Our leader [...] would get up at every meeting and announce the convening of 'the Homebrew Computer Club which does not exist' and everyone would applaud happily."

 ### Ask after one another